vercel/styled-jsx/readme.md

 ```

 Please keep in mind that `:global()` styles will affect the entire subtree, so in many cases you may want to be careful and use the children (direct descendant) selector `>`.

+### Build a component library with styled-jsx

+There's an [article](https://medium.com/@tomaszmularczyk89/guide-to-building-a-react-components-library-with-rollup-and-styled-jsx-694ec66bd2) explaining how to bundle React components with Rollup and styled-jsx as an external dependency.

 ## Syntax Highlighting